-- Build a charcoal fire for direct grilling using Kingsford® Original Charcoal, and preheat to 450F.
+- Build a charcoal fire and preheat it to 450°F.

-- Prepare the ingredients for the recipe.
-When purchasing oysters, have the store open them up for you.
-If doing it yourself, pull oyster shells apart using an oyster knife.
+- Using an oyster knife, pull oyster shells apart.
 Discard the top shell and loosen the oyster meat using the tip of the oyster knife.

-- In a bowl, using a spoon, combine together the softened butter, miso, Sriracha and lime juice.
+- In a small bowl, use a spoon to stir the softened butter, miso, sriracha, and lime juice together.

-- Place oysters back on the grill for an additional 3 minutes.
+- Place the oysters back on the grill grates for an additional 3 minutes.
 Serve them right away with scallions and lime wedges.
+Enjoy!